Prompting for Login during SSO

 Verifying Freshness

-To verify that a login is new all the client needs to to is verify that the auth_time
+To verify a login is new, the client only needs to check whether the auth_time

 Always verify freshness